gfteix/notes/Notes/Designing Data-Intensive Applications.md

 ## Chapter 1 - Reliable, Scalable, and Maintainable Applications

-> The internet was done so well that most people think of it as a natural resource like the Pactific Ocean, rather than something that was main-made.
+> The internet was done so well that most people think of it as a natural resource like the Pactific Ocean, rather than something that was man-made.
 When was the last time a technology with a scale like that was so error-free?

 Alan Kay, in interview with Dr Dobb's Journal (2012)